Axentro/Axentro/README.md

-# SushiBlockchain
+# SushiCoin

-Blockchain implementation witten in Crystal.
+An awesome blockchain implementation.

 - Still under **Super Work In Progress**.
 - NOT safety and NOT stable.